mre/endler.dev/content/2020/folklore/index.md

 ## Firmware

-_Today's meaning: A class of computer software that provides the low-level control for the device's specific hardware_
+_Today's meaning: A class of computer software that provides the low-level control for the device's specific hardware and closely tied to the hardware it runs on._

 [Ascher
 Opler](https://archive.org/details/TNM_4th_generation_software_hardware_-_Datamation_20171010_0125/mode/2up)